corrode/corrode.github.io/content/blog/simple/index.md

 Especially when you're doing something complicated, you should be extra careful to keep it simple.
 Simplicity is a sign of deep insight, of great understanding, of clarity.
 Clarity affects the way a system functions.
+Coincidentally, simple code be optimized by the compiler more easily and runs faster on CPUs.
+Often, CPUs are optimized for basic data structures and predictable access patterns.
+And parallelizing work is easier when that is the case.
+All of that works in our favor when our code is simple.

 What I appreciate about Rust is how it balances high-level and low-level programming.
 Most of the time, I write Rust code in a straightforward manner.